omerbsezer/Fast-Docker/README.md

 - [References](#references)

 ## Motivation <a name="motivation"></a>
-Why shoul we use Docker?
+Why should we use Docker?
+"Docker changed the way applications used to build and ship.
+It has completely revolutionized the containerization world."
+(Ref:ItNext)

 ### Needs <a name="needs"></a>
-- Installing all dependencies, setting up new environment for SWs (time consuming every time to install environment for testing )
+- Installing all dependencies, setting up new environment for SW (time consuming every time to install environment for testing )
-    - e.g. TDFNext Hw Service, EthSec, Xpad code on Linux/Win
 - We want to run our apps on different platforms (Ubuntu, Windows, Raspberry Pi).
     - Question in our mind: What if, it does not run on a different OS?
 - CI/CD Integration Testing: We can handle unit testing, component testing with Jenkins.
-Integration Testing?
-    - It could be possible to encounter complex problems because of the lacking integration testing.
-We can avoid it with automatic integration testing (Extending Chain: Jenkins-Docker Image-Container-Automatic testing).
+What if integration testing?
+    - Extending Chain: Jenkins- Docker Image - Docker Container - Automatic testing
 - Are our SW products portable to carry on different PC easily? (especially in development & testing phase)
-- Microservice Architecture

 ### Benefits <a name="benefits"></a>

 - NOT needed to install dependencies/SWs again & again
 - Enables to run on different OS, different platforms
 - Enables consistent environment
+- Enables more efficient use of system resources
 - Easy to use and maintain
 - Efficient use of the system resources
 - Isolate SW components
-- Enable Automatic Integration Testing (CI/CD)
+- Enables faster software delivery cycles
 - Containers give us instant application portability.
 - Enables developers to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container
+- Microservice Architecture (Monolithic Apps to MicroService Architecture, e.g. [Cloud Native App](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/introduction))

+(Ref: Infoworld)

+### Problems Docker does not solve<a name="problems"></a>
+- NOT fix your security issues
+- NOT turn applications magically into microservices
+- Docker isn’t a substitute for virtual machines

+(Ref: Infoworld)

-## What is Docker  <a name="whatIsDocker"></a>
+## What is Docker?  <a name="whatIsDocker"></a>
 - Docker is a tool that reduces the gap between Development/Deployment phase of a software development cycle.
 - Docker is like VM but it has more features than VMs (no kernel, only small app and file systems, portable)
     - On Linux Kernel (2000s) two features are added (these features support Docker):